 Generating instructions

-Instructions are generally encoded with a byte identifying the opcode, followed by any op-code specific data that the instruction needs.
+Instructions are generally encoded with a byte identifying the op-code, followed by any op-code specific data that the instruction needs.
 Our toy compiler only supports a four-instruction subset of the many instructions available in Wasm.
 For now, I’m just going to handle the i32.const version.

 First, add Instruction to the export sections of the Transformer module, since we’ll need to access it in our generator logic.
 Then add a simple expectation: